-One of Monash University’s guiding principles is Openness, which include the aim to “share our knowledge widely”.
+One of Monash University’s guiding principles is Openness, which includes the aim to “share our knowledge widely”.

 The Australian Code for the Responsible Conduct of Research (2018) sets the expectation that researchers “Share and communicate research methodology, data and findings openly, responsibly and accurately”.
 Open Access (OA) refers to the use of digital technology to make access to publicly-funded research results freely and widely available to anyone with an internet connection.

 Monash University encourages OA, and provides tools and services to support it.
 Many funding bodies have OA requirements, and all Monash authors are contractually bound to comply with the relevant OA policies of their funding contracts where those requirements are more restrictive than this general statement.

 Monash advises researchers to publish in the best and most appropriate journal in their field, regardless of OA implications

 Monash discourages the payment of Article Processing Charges (APCs) in hybrid journals or if they are not required by funder mandates, and does not provide central funding for APCs.

 Monash encourages compliance with OA policies and rules imposed by funders.
 In many cases, depositing a copy of a research output in the University’s Institutional Repository will meet OA requirements.

 Researchers should be aware that the impact from publishing OA varies between journals, and should seek advice on the most appropriate outlets for their discipline.

 The Research Outputs Collection Service, (ROCS), collects research outputs for the University and can provide support to researchers if they wish to make their research outputs available OA.

 The university’s research management system , Pure, serves as Monash’s Institutional Repository.
 It stores or links to OA versions of research outputs and makes them publicly accessible on each researcher’s public profile.
 Other outputs, such as data, code, and theses can be made available using Bridges (formerly monash.figshare).